Amaro Di Cocco Cocktail Recipe

 Method

-1. Add dark rum, Campari, sweet vermouth, black rum, coconut cream, pineapple juice, and cubed ice to a shaker.
+1. Add dark rum, Campari, sweet vermouth, black rum, coconut cream, and pineapple juice to a shaker.

-3. Strain into a tiki or highball glass filled with fresh cracked ice.
+4. Fill a tiki or highball glass with fresh cracked ice.

 Pin Recipe